ddmitov/perl-executing-browser/README.md

 * Windows builds of PEB do no support [interactive Perl Scripts](./doc/SETTINGS.md#interactive-perl-scripts).

 ## History
-PEB was started as a simple GUI for personal database applications in 2013 by Dimitar D. Mitov.
+PEB was started in 2013 by Dimitar D. Mitov as a simple GUI for personal database applications.

 ## [Thanks and Credits](CREDITS.md)